-Programs offered by the Faculty provide solid theoretical foundations, along with up-to-date practical skills to their students at the bachelor, master and doctorate levels.
+Programs offered by the Faculty provide solid theoretical foundations along with up-to-date practical skills at the bachelor, master and doctorate levels.
 The Faculty offers the largest MBA program in the country, as well as a high-ranking Ph.D. program in management science.
+Apart from its full programs, the Faculty is very active in providing courses to students of the engineering and natural science faculties of the University.